Royal Cardigan Militia: Precedence

 During the War of American Independence the order of precedence of county militia regiments was determined by an annual ballot.
 However, units such as the Carnarvon Militia that did not constitute a full battalion were not included.
 The order balloted for at the start of the French Revolutionary War in 1793 remained in force throughout the war; Cardiganshire was again left out.
 Another ballot for precedence took place in 1803 at the start of the Napoleonic War and remained in force until 1833: Cardiganshire was 27th.
 In 1833 the King drew the lots for individual regiments and the resulting list continued in force with minor amendments until the end of the militia.
 The regiments raised before the peace of 1763 took the first 47 places but the Cardigan Militia raised in 1762 were included in the second group (1763–83), presumably because their first embodiment had not been until 1778; they became 64th.
 When the Royal Cardigan Rifles amalgamated with the Royal Brecknock and Royal Radnor in 1861, the combined unit inherited this precedence.
-Most militia regiments paid little attention to the numeral.Baldry.
+Most militia regiments paid little attention to the numeral.